 Conservatorships

 A conservatorship is a legal arrangement that places an adult individual, also known as a conservatee or protected person, under the supervision of a conservator.
-There are two main types of conservatorships: conservatorship
+There are two main types of conservatorships: conservatorship of the person and conservatorship of the estate or property.

 A conservator is typically a family member, friend, or fiduciary appointed by the court.
 A protected person can be a senior who is no longer able to make safe and sound decisions about his or her own person or property, or who is prone to fraud or undue external influence.